culanomeara/adventureswithwood/README.md

 ## Objective

 This project was created for Portfolio Project Four submission for the Full Stack Software Development Higher National Diploma at [Code Institute](https://codeinstitute.net/).
-Amoungst other assessment criteria, the project had to be built using HTML, CSS, JavaScript, Python and Django and feature full CRUD functionality and user authorisation.
+Amongst other assessment criteria, the project had to be built using HTML, CSS, JavaScript, Python and Django and feature full CRUD functionality and user authorisation.
 The project also had to be planned and designed using Agile methodologies.

 [Back to top](<#contents>)